-After creating an awesome mobile App, the next thing is to measure its performance.
-This comes after your app has been listed in app stores and is downloaded by the target audience.
-Even if the target audience responds positively, you still need to assess the App against the industrial standards of Key Performance Indicators.
-It is important as it helps you track the performance as well as continuously improve your app, hence generate more revenue.
+After creating an awesome mobile app, the next thing is to measure its performance.
+This comes after it’s available out in the world and you have a healthy base you can measure.
+Even if the target audience responds well, you still need to assess your application’s success.
+It’s important as it helps you track the performance as well as continuously improve user experience to build a useful tool and ultimately rake in more revenue.

-This process starts by determining various KPIs and the metrics that are significant to your mobile app.
-Defining KPI involves stating what good performance means to you in relation to your app as well as find out how to measure the indicators along the way.
-The next step is tracking.
+This process starts by determining your app’s KPIs.
+Defining KPIs involves stating what good performance means to you as well as find out how to measure the indicators along the way.
+The next step is to simply track that data.

-There are six categories of tracking the mobile app success:
+There are six categories of tracking mobile app success:

 - App store category ranking

-Most people working in the app development or marketing team track these general mobile app KPIs.
-However, how much emphasis is put on each one depends on the App type hence it may vary from one app to another.
+Most people working on the app development team can track these general mobile KPIs.
+However, how much emphasis to put on each KPI depends on the product so it may vary from one mobile app to another.
 These indicators are:

-The most obvious measurement of success is the number of times an app has been downloaded, contrasted against a given period of time.
-For example, a million of users over two-year span since the app’s launch.
-This KPI measures the app’s popularity among its users.
+The most obvious measurement of success for an app entrepreneur is the number of downloads over a given period.
+An example of this would be a million users over a two-year span after launch.
+This KPI measures the app’s popularity.

-The interpretation of the figures might vary from one app to another; for example, attracting a million users in the course of a year might be considered a success for one person but a slow adoption rate for another.
-Whichever the case, the number of mobile downloads will point you to the areas which need to be improved on, for example, your marketing skills.
+The interpretation of the figures might vary from one product to another.
+For example, one person may consider attracting a million app users over the course of a year to be a success while others may think that’s too slow.
+Whatever the case, the number of mobile downloads will point you to the areas for improvements, such as UX, or bigger marketing budgets.

-If one of the features you offer is content or upgrades subscription, then you should track the number of signups and unsubscribes.
-Unsubscribing helps you monitor the features to be updated or find out about errors that you have not noticed before.
-It tells how the users find the price/value ratio of the subscription You should also monitor the length of time it takes for a user to subscribe after installing your app.
+If one of the features you offer is content or upgrades subscription, then you should track the number of subscription signups.
+Unsubscribing helps you monitor the features to be updated or find out about errors that you may not have noticed before.
+It tells how people find the price/value ratio of the subscription.
+You can also monitor how long it takes for a person to subscribe after installing your app.

-You need to know how your user base is growing, and whether it is a steady or a spiky growth.
-For example, does it spike during certain events i.e.updates or advertisements or is the growth slow but steady?
+You need to know how your base is growing, and whether it is a steady or a spiky growth.
+For example, does it spike during certain events such as following updates or advertisements, or is the growth slow but steady?

 User Engagement KPIs

-Another Key Performance Indicator involves measuring user engagement with the app.
-This requires answering questions such as when, how and where they engage with your mobile app and collect details about it.
+Another KPI involves measuring engagement.
+This requires answering questions such as when, how, and where they engage with your product and collect details about it.

-This is the number of users that return to your app after a specified period of time.
-How long does it take for a user to come back to your app?
-The concept behind this is that if you create a ‘sticky’ or valuable app, people tend to come back to it.
+Your retention rate is the number those who return to your app after a specified period.
+How long does it take for a person to come back?
+The concept behind this is that if you create a valuable product, people tend to come back to it.

-The monitoring process might help create ideas on how to make money via the app.
-As a general formula, retention rate is calculated as follows:
+The monitoring process might help create ideas on how to grow the product.
+As a general formula, you can calculate the retention rate with the formula below:

 Retention Rate = ((CE — CN) / CS)) X 100